jmbucknall/EZDSL/ezdsl.md

 properties: Compare, DisposeData and DupData.
 EZDSL provides some popular ones in EZDSLSUP.PAS:  comparison between two longints, between two strings (short strings in Delphi 2/3), disposing and duplicating the same.

 Although you can alter the DisposeData and DupData properties when the container is not empty, it doesn't make much sense to do so.
-Altering the Compare property has an interesting side effect: if the container maintains its data objects in a sorted order, changing the Compare method will cause the data objects to be resorted in the container (note: this does not apply to the TEZSortedCollection).
+Altering the Compare property has an interesting side effect: if the container maintains its data objects in a sorted order, changing the Compare method will cause the data objects to be resorted in the container.

 The Compare, DisposeData and DupData routines that you write *must* be global, declared 'far' in Delphi 1.0 and declared using the normal Pascal fastcall calling convention (viz 'register') in Delphi 2/3.
 In other words

 (a) they cannot be nested routines;
-    (b) in Delphi 1.0 they cannot be declared implicitly or explicitly as near routines; and
+(b) in Delphi 1.0 they cannot be declared implicitly or
+    explicitly as near routines; and
 (c) in 32-bit Delphi they cannot be declared 'cdecl' or 'stdcall'.

 They must also follow the routine prototypes TCompareFunc, TDisposeDataProc and TDupDataFunc respectively.